uPortal-Attic/uportal-home/README.md

 Frame was so cool it moved to [its own project](https://github.com/UW-Madison-DoIT/uw-frame).

 + #### Home
 This is the MyUW home page.
-It uses the frame as a base then adds in the layout, marketplace, and features pages.
+It uses the frame as a base then adds in the layout, marketplace (app directory), and features pages.

 To deploy the home build from the base directory described above.
 Then `cd ./angularjs-portal-home` and run `mvn tomcat7:redeploy` (assuming you have auto deploy configured).
 The home will now be deployed to `/web`.